ksator/junos-automation-with-ansible/junos_command/readme.md

 Requirements on  Junos devices: netconf

 Playbooks:
 - pb.check.bgp.yml: check if your bgp neighbors are established.
-You first need to configure BGP on your devices otherwise the task will fail (you can use one of these playbooks to congifure BGP on your devices  https://github.com/ksator/ansible-training-for-junos/tree/master/junos_template)
+You first need to configure BGP on your devices otherwise the task will fail.
+You can use one of these BGP playbooks to configure BGP on your devices  https://github.com/ksator/ansible-training-for-junos/tree/master/junos_template
 - pb.check.bgp_2.yml: check if your bgp neighbors are established.
-You first need to configure BGP on your devices otherwise the task will fail (you can use one of these playbooks to congifure BGP on your devices  https://github.com/ksator/ansible-training-for-junos/tree/master/junos_template)
+You first need to configure BGP on your devices otherwise the task will fail.
+You can use one of these BGP playbooks to configure BGP on your devices  https://github.com/ksator/ansible-training-for-junos/tree/master/junos_template
 - pb.check.routes.yml: check details in the device routing table.
-You first need to configure BGP on your devices otherwise the task will fail (you can use one of these playbooks to congifure BGP on your devices  https://github.com/ksator/ansible-training-for-junos/tree/master/junos_template)
+You first need to configure BGP on your devices otherwise the task will fail.
+You can use one of these BGP  playbooks to configure BGP on your devices  https://github.com/ksator/ansible-training-for-junos/tree/master/junos_template
 - pb.check.routes.2.yml: check details in the device routing table.
-You first need to configure BGP on your devices otherwise the task will fail (you can use one of these playbooks to congifure BGP on your devices  https://github.com/ksator/ansible-training-for-junos/tree/master/junos_template)
+You first need to configure BGP on your devices otherwise the task will fail.
+You can use one of these BGP  playbooks to configure BGP on your devices  https://github.com/ksator/ansible-training-for-junos/tree/master/junos_template
 - pb.check.routes.3.yml: check details in the device routing table.
-You first need to configure BGP on your devices otherwise the task will fail (you can use one of these playbooks to congifure BGP on your devices  https://github.com/ksator/ansible-training-for-junos/tree/master/junos_template)
+You first need to configure BGP on your devices otherwise the task will fail.
+You can use one of these BGP  playbooks to configure BGP on your devices  https://github.com/ksator/ansible-training-for-junos/tree/master/junos_template
 - pb.check.physical.topology.yml: check various things on Junos devices like interfaces operational states (are they up?), lldp neighbors (is there any cabling error?), netconf API (is it configured?), ...
 - pb.check_lldp.yml: check if the lldp neighbors are the ones we expect (so check if there is no cabling error).  you first need to configure LLDP on your devices.
-- pb.check.vlans.yml: check from devices operationnal state if desirated vlans are presents
+- pb.check.vlans.yml: check from devices operationnal state if desirated vlans are presents. you first need to configure these VLANs  on your devices.  you can use this playbook to congifure the VLANs on your device  https://github.com/ksator/ansible-training-for-junos/blob/master/junos_config/pb.vlans.yml
 - pb.yml: pass various commands on Junos devices.
 Parse the commands output.
+Print on Ansible some details gathered from the device.
 Save the output on the Ansible server.
 - pb.rpc.yml: pass rpc to Junos devices.
-And print the result in JSON and XML format.
+And print on Ansible the result in JSON and XML format.

 Usage:
 ```